Skip to main content

 Commencing a Wrongful Death Lawsuit

-If you have determined that you're authorized to file a wrongful death lawsuit, and are within your state's statute of limitations for doing so, the next step is to file documents to commence the civil lawsuit.
 Typically, the first document filed in a civil case is a complaint or petition.
 This document must provide the defendant with notice of the factual and legal grounds for the case.
-Along with the petition, you must file a summons, which is a document notifying the defendant that he is being sued, and specifying where the lawsuit will be heard.
+Along with the petition, you must file a summons.
+This is a document notifying the defendant that they are being sued.
+It also specifies where the lawsuit will be heard.

 Have Your Wrongful Death Claim Reviewed